MAIF/otoroshi/.github/CONTRIBUTING.md

 The TL;DR; of the above very precise workflow version is:

-1. Fork Akka
+1. Fork Otoroshi
 2. Hack and test on your feature (on a branch)
 3. Document it
 4. Submit a PR
-5. Sign the CLA if necessary
-6. Keep polishing it until received enough LGTM
+6. Keep polishing it until received thumbs up from the core team
 7. Profit!

 ## External dependencies